-An authenticated API request requires an access token to grant access in order perform the API request.
-First, a the token must be retrieved and then passed into the header of the API endpoint requiring authentication.
+An Authenticated API request requires an access token to grant access in order to perform the API request.
+First, a token must be retrieved and then passed into the header of the API endpoint requiring authentication.

 Xano uses JWE authentication tokens, which is a standard.
 You can read more on the Authentication page.

 Xano creates three Authentication endpoints out-of-the-box.
 Two of them retrieve an authentication token: signup and login.
 And one requires an authentication token: GET the user record belonging to me.
 (Note: you can learn more about how to change, enable, and disable authentication settings here).

 For this example, we are going to sign up a new user and retrieve an authentication token.
 Then, we are going to pass that authentication token into the header of the /auth/me endpoint, which requires authentication.